-[Opinion] Can Mastodon be the first big social network 'Made in Europe'?
+[Column] Can Mastodon be the first big social network 'Made in Europe'?

 These are powerful arguments in favour of Mastodon.
 There are doubts as well.

-Once the Mastodon network gets big, people who spread disinformation, including extremists will try to abuse it, challenging its defences.
+Once the Mastodon network gets big, people who spread disinformation, including extremists, will try to abuse it, challenging its defences.

 Its founders and protagonists seem overconfident in the resilience of the network against what could be a massive onslaught.